 For the first time ever, Pärt and Wilson collaborate for a joint project, which, due to their contrary biographies and approaches, promises to be one of the most exciting staging events of the upcoming year.
 An important role in this plays the unusual and spectacular location: The production will take place in a former Soviet submarine factory, the “Noblessner Foundry” located in Tallinn.
 Robert Wilson will integrate the scenery with its natural, historical setting in the concept.
 A large stage and “catwalk” of sorts will be constructed in the hall.
 For the production Arvo Pärt selected some of his most powerful works: “Adam’s Lament,” “Misere” and “Tabula Rasa”.
 In addition to this, Arvo Pärt is composing a new piece, “Sequentia,” which will be given its world premiere during the stage production “Adam’s Passion.”

-The premiere will take place on May 12th, 2015 in Tallinn (with additional performances on the 13th, 14th and 15th of May).
-Orchestra, choir and soloists will be conducted by Grammy award winner Tõnu Kaljuste, who has already premiered a number of Arvo Pärt’s pieces.
-Including actors and background actors there will be over 100 participants involved in this project.
+The premiere took place on May 12th, 2015 in Tallinn (with additional performances on the 13th, 14th and 15th of May).
+Orchestra, choir and soloists were conducted by Grammy award winner Tõnu Kaljuste, who had already premiered a number of Arvo Pärt’s pieces.
+Including actors and background actors there were over 100 participants involved in this project.

 For more information please visit www.adamspassion.de.

 |Duration:||ca. 90 minutes|

 |Recording location:||Noblessner Foundry, Tallinn, Estonia|

 |Picture Formats:||FULL HD|

 |Sound Formats:||Dolby Digital 5.1|